A WATERY GRAVE

 OFF THE COAST OF PAPHOS

 The MV Dimitrios II set off from Greece on the morning of March 22nd 1998.
 It was carrying a cargo of timber en-route to Syria.
-The captain and his crew had negotiated the route many times, so remained unfazed when reports of stormy weather reached them.
-Rough seas a day later, however, forced the captain and his crew to change course.
+The captain and his crew had negotiated the route several times previously, so they remained unfazed when they received reports of stormy weather approaching.
+As the storm developed a day later, rough seas forced the captain and his crew to change course.
 This meant that they headed for the nearest port, which was Cyprus.
-The ship nearly made it into port but inevitably ran aground off the coast of Paphos on the evening of March 23rd.
-The stranded crew sent a mayday and all eight were airlifted to safety by a British military helicopter.
-It later emerged that the Captain and first officer’s seafaring certificates for competency were forged.
-This added controversy to the disaster at sea.
-The wreck of the MV Dimitrios II has since become somewhat of a Paphos landmark.
-It can be seen perched on the coast whilst travelling along the Coral Bay coastal road.
+The ship, in desperation, then ran aground off the coast of Paphos on the evening of March 23rd.